PyJaipur/100DaysOfCode/Walter-Escobar/README.md

 was able to find the best value for n in Knn by plotting different values and accuracy on a graph using pyplot. learning about what high/low variance and bias mean.

+### day 4 -

+continued with the data school tutorials.

+used pandas and seaborn on a new dataset to first import a csv. used methods and functions from pandas to modify the csv according to my requirements.

+using seaborn i was able to plot the best fit line across the scatterplot formed. (the dataset imported had a continuous variable, thus used regression)

+I now have some idea on how data is studied and manipulated to make analysis easier.